GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 ### Introduction

 As depicted in the overview diagram, the first step of any ML project is data analysis and maybe some experimentation.
 Jupyter notebooks are great for interactive exploration.
-We can run those locally, but Vertex AI provides managed environments where you get to run Jupyter with the right security controls.
+We can run those locally, but Vertex AI provides managed environments where you get to run Jupyter with the right security controls and flexible hardware options.

 ### Description